Pirate-Weather/pirateweather/docs/Blog/KongGatewayInfrastructure.md

 ![Architecture](img/PirateKong.png)

 ### Image
-The system starts with a lightly customized [Kong OSS image](https://gallery.ecr.aws/j9v4j3c7/pirate-kong), which is build using Docker on an EC2 ARM instant and a very simple dockerfile:
+The system starts with a lightly customized [Kong OSS image](https://gallery.ecr.aws/j9v4j3c7/pirate-kong), which is build using Docker on an EC2 ARM instance and a very simple dockerfile:

 ```
 FROM kong:3.2-ubuntu